beatrizsaldana/sequence_visualizer/README.md

 # Sequence Visualizer
-Click [here](https://sequence-visualizer-caf8d1d828df.herokuapp.com/) to to to the dashboard.
+Click [here](https://sequence-visualizer-caf8d1d828df.herokuapp.com/) to go to the dashboard.

 ### So, what is this?